 Copyright 2023 PBC.
 All Rights Reserved.Website by Brilliant Digital.

-Professor Stefano Salemi is the Dean of Postgraduate Studies and Associate Professor of Biblical Languages, Studies and Theology at PBC.
+Dean of Postgraduate Studies, Director of Research, Director of the Australian Centre for Biblical and Theological Research (ACBTR), and Associate Professor of Biblical Languages, Studies and Theology

 Stefano decided to pursue a career in Christian education as he is passionate about biblical and theological studies.
 He has been intrigued by the Bible, its content, languages and theology; his goal is to share this with others.

 He loves collaborating and promoting growth in a Bible-centred context with his students, helping them understand Jesus’s love and sacrifice more fully.